Theory of Change

 Staff and Leadership will improve their individual capacities to…

-Bounce Forward, which manifests as increased adult resilience.
+Bounce Forward, which shows up as improved resilience.

 Learning Environment